-We are pleased to introduce this new set of theatre standards.
+We are pleased to introduce this set of theatre standards.
 The Wisconsin Standards for Theatre has been adopted by the Wisconsin State Superintendent for school districts to consider in their work with theatre education programs.
-This site provides a video which highlights the standard's framework and links to a full standards document, as well as individual strand versions.
-Additional resources will be added over time to support the implementation of the standards.
-We encourage you to visit this site often to see what is new.
-Check the Arts Education Professional Development Calendar for online and face to face standards sessions.

 The Wisconsin Department of Public Instruction's Wisconsin Standards for Theatre provides a foundational framework that identifies what students should know and be able to do in theatre.
 Here is a full set which includes the standard strands - Theatre Performance and Theatre Production.
-Wisconsin Standards for Theatre - Full Set
+Wisconsin Standards for Theatre - Full Set.
+Desktop Poster 11"X17"

 The Theatre Production strand focuses on the behind the scenes activities such as lighting, sound, stage management, and costume design to name a few.